Stay marketing and tech-savvy. Get the latest in martech - subscribe to MarTech Today.

-But waiting just around the bend to possibly complicate the maturing of the ad tech industry are the General Data Privacy Regulation (GDPR), the evolution of connected TV and Over-the-Top TV (possibly into ATSC 3.0), and increasingly programmatic out-of-home digital displays like digital billboards.
+But waiting just around the bend to possibly complicate the maturing of the ad tech industry are the General Data Protection Regulation (GDPR), the evolution of connected TV and Over-the-Top TV (possibly into ATSC 3.0), and increasingly programmatic out-of-home digital displays like digital billboards.

 With all of this self-doubt and blaming, it’s no wonder that, as one Symposium participant put it, the IAB event was “like therapy.”

 But that seems appropriate for an industry that’s trying to come to terms with adulthood.